ArinzeGit/Intro-Component-With-Sign-Up-Form/README.md

 # Intro component with sign up form

 An engaging intro component featuring a sign-up form, built with `React` and `TypeScript`.
+I use `React hooks` like `useState` to manage state of the input values and errors.
 This project demonstrates my ability to create interactive UI components with form validation using `React` and `TypeScript`, focusing on user experience and robust client-side handling.
 I got the design from the ['Intro component with sign up form' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).

 ## Table of contents